shreyansh26/MLSys-Experiments/decompose-k/README.md

 Expected large-K result:

-- Inductor selects the Decompose-K matmul path.
+- Inductor selects the Decompose-K matmul path (now that it is in nightly).
 - In the saved log, look for:
   - `decompose_k_mm_64_split_5`
   - `extern_kernels.bmm_dtype`